hphelion/documentation/bindings.fog.install.md

         rvm user all
         rvm install ruby-1.9.2 --with-gcc=clang

-9. Install the Rubygems package:

-        irb -r rubygems

-10. Use the Ruby version and make it the default:
+9. Use the Ruby version and make it the default:

         rvm use 1.9.2 --default

-11. Download and install the HP Cloud Ruby Fog bindings gem:
+10. Download and install the HP Cloud Ruby Fog bindings gem:

         curl -sL https://docs.hpcloud.com/file/hpfog-0.0.19.gem >hpfog-0.0.19.gem
         gem install hpfog-0.0.19.gem